 When contracting with the Department of Defense, there are a few different acronyms that are hugely important to keep track of.
-IUID, UID, and UII may seem very similar–and are in fact often used interchangeably–but some differences do exist between them.
+IUID, UID, and UII may seem very similar–and are in fact often used interchangeably–but some important differences do exist between them.

 - IUID stands for “Item Unique Identification”